William S. Cowles

 William Sheffield Cowles (August 1, 1846 – May 1, 1923) was a rear admiral in the United States Navy.

 Early life

 William Sheffield Cowles was born on August 1, 1846, in Farmington, Connecticut, to Elizabeth (née Sheffield) and Thomas Cowles.
+His brother was rear admiral Walter C. Cowles.
 He attended public schools in Farmington.

 Career

 In July 1863 he was appointed an acting midshipman at the United States Naval Academy and graduated in June 1867.
 He was commissioned as an ensign in 1869.
 He was promoted to lieutenant in 1871 and lieutenant commander in 1892.
 He was commissioned as a commander on June 5, 1898.